Teen Pregnancy Prevention Month

 Governor Dayton signs Proclamation for the month of May as Teen Pregnancy Prevention Month.

-The Minnesota Department of Health joins with the National Campaign to Prevent Teen and Unplanned Pregnancy, Advocates for Youth, the Office of Adolescent Health, the Department of Health and Human Services, the Family and Youth Services Bureau and many dedicated local public health agencies, youth serving organizations, volunteers, health care professionals, schools and school districts, faith based organizations and communities in bringing awareness to Teen Pregnancy Prevention Month and this important goal of reducing teen pregnancy.
+WHEREAS: The Minnesota Department of Health joins with the National Campaign to Prevent Teen and Unplanned Pregnancy, Advocates for Youth, the Office of Adolescent Health, as well as many dedicated local public health agencies, youth serving organizations, volunteers, health care professionals, and communities in bringing awareness to this important cause.

 NOW, THEREFORE, I, MARK DAYTON, Governor of Minnesota, do hereby proclaim the month of May 2015, as:

 IN WITNESS WHEREOF, I have hereunto set my hand and caused the Great Seal of the State of Minnesota to be affixed at the State Capitol this 4th day of May.